Links can be added in the WYSIWYG editor and in specific content blocks containing link fields.

 2. In the Anchor Name field, add a short title for your anchor.

-• Example: If the URL you want to link to is https://sitespro-userguide.duke.edu/manage-media/upload-media, then use the following to link to your anchor: /manage-media/upload-media#mediabutton
+In the example below, if the URL you want to link to is https://sitespro-userguide.duke.edu/manage-media/upload-media, then use the following to link to your anchor: "/manage-media/upload-media#mediabutton".

 Linking Directly to Image Files